floooh/chips/README.md

 ## What's New

+* **20-Jan-2020**: The i8255 and MC6847 chips emulations have been changed
+    to a 'tick-only API', continuing the 'API streamlining' that started with the 6522 VIA chip.
+The Atom system emulation has been updated accordingly, and the minimal necessary changes to the CPC emulation have been added (but only as a quick hack, the other CPC support chips haven't had their API updated yet).

 * **15-Jan-2020**: The CIA (m6526.h), VIC-II (m6569.h), SID (m6581.h) chip
     emulators have merged their *_iorq() functions for reading and writing chip registers into the regular *_tick() functions,